gzlupko/gzlupko/README.md

 **Hello!** :wave:

-🏫 I'm a current PhD Student in Organizational Psychology at Columbia University with interests in quantiative methods, people analytics, and data science.
+🏫 I'm a current PhD Student in Organizational Psychology at Columbia University with interests in data science and applied research.

-:mag: I have two active areas of research.
+:mag: In school, I have two active areas of research.
 On one project, I am researching social and organizational factors that impact employee motivation and performance.
 Separately, I'm conducting applied research on the use of text mining techniques for organizational research.

 :busts_in_silhouette: Feel free to get in touch with me via the following: